ibm-cloud-architecture/refarch-cloudnative-kubernetes/README.md

    ```

    After a minute or so, the containers will be deployed to the cluster.
 The output of the installation contains instructions on how to access the application once it has finished deploying.
 For more information on the additional options for the chart, see [this document](bluecompute-ce/README.md).

+Note that the ElasticSearch service requires the `IPC_LOCK` capability to lock shared memory.
+If deploying BlueCompute to a namespace other than `default`, the default [PodSecurityPolicy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) does not permit this.
+Follow [these instructions](PodSecurityPolicy/PodSecurityPolicy.md) to enable BlueCompute to run in a non-`default` namespace.

 #### Helm Version
 If Chart installation fails, it usually has to do with the version of helm in your workstation being incompatible with the one installed in the IBM Cloud Private Cluster.
 To verify installed versions of helm, use the following command: